 - Hardware and Semiconductors

-- Co-author, “Cybercrimes and Cyber Insurance,” Tort, Trial & Insurance Practice Law Journal, ABA (forthcoming)
+- Co-author, “Recent Developments in Cybersecurity and Data Privacy,” Tort Trial & Insurance Practice Law Journal, ABA (Spring 2020)

 - Co-author, ABA Comments to USPTO on Patenting AI Inventions (November 8, 2019)